Heidemann-Consulting/Team-Intelligence-Platform/README.md

 ## Overview

 The Team Intelligence Platform (TIP) is an innovative open-source solution designed to transform how product development teams integrate AI into their collaborative workflows.
 Unlike traditional approaches where AI is used as an individual productivity tool, TIP enables "AI Co-Management" – a paradigm where AI becomes an integrated team member contributing to collective intelligence.
+The goal is to foster "AI Co-Management," creating a collective intelligence where the team's combined human-AI capability surpasses the sum of its individual parts.

 TIP provides: